 Especially designed with novice conference attendees, students, and early career scientists in mind, our mentoring programme aims to facilitate new connections that may lead to long-term professional relationships within the Earth, planetary and space science communities.
-Mentees are matched with a senior scientist (mentor) to help them navigate the conference, network with conference attendees, and exchange feedback and ideas on professional activities and career development.
+Mentees are matched with an experienced conference participant (mentor) to help them navigate the conference, network with conference attendees, and exchange feedback and ideas on professional activities and career development.

 The EGU will match mentors and mentees prior to the conference, and is also organising meeting opportunities for those taking part in the mentoring programme.

 In addition, mentoring pairs are encouraged to meet regularly throughout the week, and again at the end of the week, to make the most of the experience, as well as introduce each other to 3 to 5 fellow colleagues to facilitate the growth of each other’s network.

 “Mentoring is an indispensable requirement for growth.
 Through the mentoring programme I was introduced to Dr Niels Hovius who was a generous mentor during EGU’17.
 His guidance during the conference enabled my interactions with prominent scientists and to navigate the conference to my maximum potential.
 I am grateful for this programme and hope it be fruitful for students in this coming year.”

 Rheane da Silva (National Institute of Oceanography, Goa, India), mentee

 Mentoring an EGU novice student was the highlight of my 2017 General Assembly week.
 To see our elaborate and overwhelmingly large meeting through the eyes of a rookie makes you actively aware of many aspects that you have always taken for granted.
 To see the excitement in the eyes of a rookie when you take them deep into our organization and show them paths they had not expected to be open to them makes you appreciate all the General Assembly has to offer.

 Niels Hovius (GFZ German Research Centre for Geosciences, Germany), mentor